 Courier insurance FAQs

-The cost of your delivery driver premium is based on the types and level of cover you choose.
-As an example, 10% of couriers paid £7.18 a month or less for their Superscript business insurance between April and June 2022.
+The cost of your delivery driver insurance premium is based on the types and level of cover you choose.
+The amount you pay can also be affected by several other factors, including:

 Couriers and hauliers are largely similar in what they do, however, couriers are often seen as delivery drivers who make multiple drop-offs in their local area every day, whereas haulage drivers are seen to make larger deliveries, often over longer distances.